winters27/StreamNook-Python/README.md

 ---

-# My Personal Streamlink Setup Guide
+# Stream Nook and Dependencies Setup Guide

-This guide provides a one-click PowerShell installer to quickly reinstall and configure my complete Streamlink + MPC-HC + Streamlink Twitch GUI + Chatterino setup from scratch.
+This guide provides a one-click PowerShell installer to quickly set up Stream Nook and its essential dependencies (Streamlink, mpv, and Chatterino) from scratch.

 ---